Perak Tong Cave Temple

 Conclusion

-It’s a very beautiful temple inside and out!
-And the access to the stairway leading up to the hilltop is a bonus that many temples in Ipoh do not have.
+We think you won’t regret a visit to Perak Cave Temple as it is a very beautiful temple inside and out!
+The access to the stairway leading up to the hilltop is an additional highlight that other temples in Ipoh do not have.

-However, if you want to see more limestone rock formations in a larger cavern, then try Kek Lok Tong cave temple!
+While Perak Tong is impressive, we recommend Kek Lok Tong if you want to see more limestone rock formations in a larger cavern!

 Similar Posts